Storyflow Logo

 How do I create a fashion mood board?

-To create a fashion mood board, define the collection concept in one line, gather references for color, fabric, silhouette, and styling, build a color story, add fabric and texture, define the key silhouettes, arrange the board by theme rather than prettiness, and write a short concept rationale tied to the customer.
-The board is finished when it communicates a point of view a buyer or a team can act on, not just when it looks beautiful.
-A fashion mood board is a point of view, not a pile of pretty.
+Define the collection concept in one line, gather references for color, fabric, silhouette, and styling, build a color story, add fabric and texture, define the key silhouettes, arrange by theme, and write a short rationale tied to the customer.
+With the concept in hand, the board takes about two hours.

 1) Quick Answer: How to Create a Fashion Mood Board

 To create a fashion mood board, define the collection concept in one line, gather references for color, fabric, silhouette, and styling, build a color story, add fabric and texture, define the key silhouettes, arrange the board by theme, and write a short concept rationale.
-The board is finished when it communicates a point of view a buyer or a team can act on, not just when it looks beautiful.
+You end up with a one-page collection direction a buyer or a team can act on, and with the concept and constraints in hand it takes about two hours.

 The principle that makes a board work: a fashion mood board is a point of view, not a pile of pretty.
 A grid of gorgeous runway shots with no through-line is a Pinterest board, not a collection concept.
 The job is to show the one direction this collection is going, the story, the palette, the silhouette, and why, so the rest of the work has a spine.